 The deadline for submission of L2S Preliminary Proposals through the ICDP system is 15 January each year.
-Proponents should email a single PDF file to: proposal.submission@icdp-online.org.
-At the same time, the same proposal PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org so that the proposal may receive an IODP3 proposal number.
+Proponents should email a single PDF file to: proposal.submission@icdponline.org.
+Once notification is received from ICDP that a L2S Preliminary Proposal is in the ICDP system, the same proposal PDF file should be uploaded to the IODP3 Gateway system at https://gateway.iodp3.org so that the proposal may receive an IODP3 proposal number.